RaVeR76/BubbleBobbleBonkers/README.md

 Create a fun memory game that will allow the user to escape from normal life, even for a few moments.
 I am going to base my memory game on a retro 80s classic arcade game so I will utilise as much Bubble Bobble content as I can.
 I will use the various characters for my hidden memory cards so it will all look awesome & retro.
-I hope to add the wee theme tune as well because it will just add to the overall retro feel of the game .... de de dee de de de dee (don't worry you'll be dee deeing it too soon enough ha ha)
+I hope to add the wee theme tune as well because it will just add to the overall retro feel of the game .... de de dee de de de dee (don't worry you'll be <em>dee deeing</em> it too soon enough ha ha)

 * **Implementation**
 I set out to make a simple wee memory game and if I completed eveything as mentioned in the plan, I would be happy enough.
-Well I did this and have now been waking up at 3 o'clock in the morning dee deeing the fecking theme tune !
+Well I did this and have now been waking up at 3 o'clock in the morning <em>dee deeing</em> the fecking theme tune !
 Only messing, I did want a cool retro looking game & I feel I have pulled it off.
 At the start I gathered as much info, pictures, images, game sprites, audio, as I could ....
 I even got screenshots of every level from the original game.
-I actually used round87 where I edited out some other background detail to give me the open space for my game design.
+I actually used <b>round 87</b> where I edited out some other background detail to give me the open space for my game design.
-I amended the Bubble Bobble image for my main headings in Paint 3D by adding a 3D Bonkers using my main pink colour.
+I amended the Bubble Bobble image for my main headings in <b>Paint 3D</b> by adding a 3D Bonkers using my main pink colour.
 I got an image with all the main Bubble Bobble characters on it & edited this to remove each character separately.
 I centered each image and resized them to 200px by 200px for my card characters.
 I also utilised the Bub and Bob characters for the comedy chat on the Intro.